 Research Experiences for Undergraduates

-We host a summer REU program in Physics & Astronomy.
-The 10-week program introduces students to the nature of research-oriented careers in physics & astronomy, and fosters development of research-related skills and knowledge.
-Participants are encouraged to select their own mentor based on their interests and mutual agreement.
-Weekly seminars, field trips and workshops provide students with additional skills development, professional development topics such as ethics and patents/intellectual property, and an introduction to common research resources.
-Many events occur in conjunction with concurrent LSU summer undergraduate science programs in space science, computational science, and biomedical sciences.
+We host a 10-week REU program which introduces students to the nature of research-oriented careers in physics and astronomy and fosters development of research-related skills and knowledge.
+Participants work with faculty mentors matched based on student interests.
+Weekly seminars, group meetings, and field trips (e.g. to LIGO Livingston) provide students with additional skills and experiences.
+Professional development covers a range of topics such as ethics and notebook keeping, patents/intellectual property, poster design and presentation, and application to graduate schools.
+Many events occur in conjunction with concurrent LSU summer undergraduate science programs across science and engineering.
+The program organizes an Astronomy Night outreach event with a public lecture and student-run physics demos and telescope viewing.

 - Ivan Agullo (quantum gravity)